brianmaierjr/uni/README.md

 As stated above, the images are set in the respective stylesheets found in `assets/scss/layouts/`.

-We are using responsive images that require three different images.
+We are using responsive images that require three different image sizes.
 This allows the browser to serve the appropriate image based on the screen size.
 Recommended image widths are:

 * #### Small: 768px wide
 * #### Medium: 1200px wide
 * #### Large: 1600px wide

-To replace the image replace the image names in the `responsivebackground` mixin as shown below:
+To replace the images, modify the names in the `responsivebackground` mixin as shown below.
+*Make sure to include the file extension!*

 ```
 @include responsivebackground("half-sm.jpg", "half-md.jpg", "half-lg.jpg");
 ```

-When uploading image please keep file size in mind.
-For optimizing images we recommend using [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com)
+When uploading images please keep file size in mind.
+For optimizing, we recommend using [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).

 ### Favicon